Skip to main content

 Behavioural science marketing project prepares students for real-world success

-Final-year Marketing and Management students at Durham University Business School are stepping beyond the boundaries of traditional academic study through the innovative Behavioural Science Marketing Project – a practical, industry-facing alternative to the standard dissertation.
+Final-year Management and Marketing students are engaging in the Behavioural Science Marketing Project - a practical, industry-focused alternative to the traditional dissertation.

 Photo montage of eye tracking, AI imagery and EEG monitoring